danielle-askew/School_District_Analysis/README.md

 ![School Summary](Resources/School_Summary.png)

+Thomas high School is the only school affected.

+Pecentages:
+* Math moved from 93.2% to 66.9%, a 26.3% drop
+* Reading moved from 97.3% to 69.7%, a 27.6% drop
+* Overall Passing moved from 90.9% to 65.1%, a 25.8% drop

 **2. Top Five and Bottom Five Schools Based on Overall Passing Rate**

 ![Top and bottom](Resources/Top_Bottom.png)

+With the removal of the 9th grade test scores at Thomas High School, the school drops out of the top 5 but remains out of the bottom 5.

 **3. Average Math Scores by Grade and School**